dailymotion/oplog/README.md

 # OpLog

-OpLog (for operation log) is a Go agent meant to be used as a data synchronization layer between a producer and consumers in a typical [SOA](http://en.wikipedia.org/wiki/Service-oriented_architecture) architecture.
+OpLog (for operation log) is an agent meant to be used as a data synchronization layer between a producer and consumers in a typical micro-services architecture.
 It can be seen as generic database replication system for web APIs.

+A typical use-case is when a component handles an authoritative database, and several independent components needs to keep an up-to-date read-only view of the data locally (i.e.: search engine indexing, recommendation engines, multi-regions architecture, etc.) or to react on certain changes (i.e.: spam detection, analytics, etc.).

-A typical use-case is to implement a public streaming API to monitor objects changes.
+Another use-case is to implement a public streaming API to monitor objects changes on the service's model.
 With the use of [Server Sent Event](http://dev.w3.org/html5/eventsource/) and filtering, it might be used directly from the browser to monitor changes happening on objects shown on the page (à la [Meteor](https://www.meteor.com)).

-Another use-case is when a central component handles the central authoritative database, and several independent micro-components needs to keep an up-to-date read-only view of the data locally (i.e.: search engine index updating, recommendation engines, multi-regions architecture, etc.) or to react on certain changes (i.e.: spam detection, analytics, etc.).

-The agent can runs locally on every hosts of a cluster generating updates to a data store, and listen for UDP updates from the component describing every changes happening on the models.
+The agent can run locally on every nodes of a cluster producing updates to the data store.
+The agent receives updates via UDP from the producer application and forward them to a central data store.
+If the central data store is not available, updates are buffered in memory.

-The agent then exposes an [Server Sent Event](http://dev.w3.org/html5/eventsource/) API for consumers to be notified in real time about model changes.
+The agent also exposes a [Server Sent Event](http://dev.w3.org/html5/eventsource/) API for consumers to be notified in real time about model changes.
 Thanks to the SSE protocol, a consumer can recover a connection breakage without loosing any updates.

 A full replication is also supported for freshly spawned consumers that need to have a full view of the data.

 Change metadata are stored on a central MongoDB server.
 A tailable cursor on capped collection is used for real time updates and final state of objects are also maintained in a secondary collection for full replication.
-The actual data is not stored on this service, the monitor API stays the authoritative source of data.
-Only modified object `type` and `id` are stored together with timestamp of the update and some related "parent" objects references useful for filtering.
-What you put in `type`, `id` and `parents` is up to the service, and must be meaningful to fetch the actual objects data from an API.
+The actual data is not stored in the oplog, the monitored API stays the authoritative source of data.
+Only modified object's `type` and `id` are stored together with the timestamp of the update and some related "parent" object references, useful for filtering.
+What you put in `type`, `id` and `parents` is up to the service, and must be meaningful to fetch the actual objects data from their API.

 ## Install

-Because this repository is currently private, you may have to make sure git will use github using ssh if you are using 2FA.
-You can set this up with the following command:

-    git config --global url."git@github.com:".insteadOf "https://github.com/"

-Then to install the project, execute the following two commands:
+To install the project, execute the following commands:

     go get github.com/dailymotion/oplog
     go build -o /usr/local/bin/oplogd github.com/dailymotion/oplog/cmd/oplogd
     go build -o /usr/local/bin/oplog-sync github.com/dailymotion/oplog/cmd/oplog-sync
+    go build -o /usr/local/bin/oplog-tail github.com/dailymotion/oplog/cmd/oplog-tail

 ## Starting the agent